-Stretching from Turkey in the west to the far eastern tip of arctic Russia, and south as far as the tropical Indonesian island of Java, Asia is the largest continent on earth.
-Covering one-third of the globe’s landmass and bordered by the Arctic, Pacific, and Indian Oceans, Asia offers an extraordinary variety of environments and access to some of the world’s best scuba diving spots in places such as Malaysia, Indonesia and the Philippines.
+Stretching from Turkey in the west to the far eastern tip of arctic Russia and south as far as the tropical Indonesian island of Java, Asia is the largest continent on earth.
+Covering one-third of the globe’s landmass and bordered by the Arctic, Pacific, and Indian Oceans, Asia offers an extraordinary variety of environments and access to some of the world’s best scuba diving spots in places such as Malaysia, Indonesia, and the Philippines.

-Although it may appear to be a world away, diving Asia is far easier than you might think.
+Although it may appear to be a world away, diving in Asia is far easier than you might think.
 Modern flight schedules and an ever-increasing demand are only making access to Asia diving easier.
-Here at Bluewater Travel, our Agents and Trip Leaders have dived extensively across the Asian continent and have selected their top picks for the best diving in Asia
+Here at Bluewater Travel, our Agents and Trip Leaders have dived extensively across the Asian continent and have selected their top picks for the best diving in Asia.

 Pick a destination or scroll down to read the entire list: